 A good Virtual CFO is right-hand to the boss but on the numbers side.
 Someone who has worked for bigger corporations, sometimes listed companies.
 Someone who has been head of finance, skilled in business numbers and knows how the numbers affect the decision making process of department managers and the CEO.

 A full-time CFO (Chief Financial Officer) may cost you, with on-costs, say $150k to $180k a year?
-And this is hard to justify as you don’t need another large cost factor … but a Virtual CFO … can cost just when you need them and not when you don’t!
+And this is hard to justify as you don’t need another large cost factor … but a Part Time CFO … can cost just when you need them and not when you don’t!

 They don’t even have to live nearby either.
 These days it’s easier to have a sit down meeting over Skype, than in person and it costs a great deal less in travel and out of office time.